Chirag718/PhylogenyCreator/README.md

 The Distance Classifier is the most successful model as of August 2024.

+## Guide

 This guide provides a breakdown of what each notebook provides.

-**Distance Notebooks:**
+### Distance Notebooks

-DataCreation.ipynb:
+#### DataCreation.ipynb:
-Constructs interchromosomal break matrices
+* Constructs interchromosomal break matrices
-Constructs intrachromosomal break matrices with the break distance in a specific range Constructs no break matrices
+* Constructs intrachromosomal break matrices with the break distance in a specific range
+* Constructs no break matrices
-Saves all n by n matrices from a HiC file’s diagonal (n can be any number)
+* Saves all n by n matrices from a HiC file’s diagonal (n can be any number)

-Training.ipynb:
+#### Training.ipynb:
-Loading and preprocessing training, validation, and testing data Visualizing training examples
+* Loading and preprocessing training, validation, and testing data
+* Visualizing training examples
-Multiple models (including autoencoders) with custom loss functions and callbacks Evaluating the model with confusion matrices, accuracy, loss, etc.
+* Multiple models (including autoencoders) with custom loss functions and callbacks
+* Evaluating the model with confusion matrices, accuracy, loss, etc.
-Visualizing correct and incorrect examples
+* Visualizing correct and incorrect examples
-Saliency map on the model’s predictions
+* Saliency map on the model’s predictions

-Deployment.ipynb:
+#### Deployment.ipynb:
-Removing low-read bins from input matrices into the model Need to name folder and folder results
+* Removing low-read bins from input matrices into the model
+* Need to name folder and folder results
-Model deployment for breaks
+* Model deployment for breaks
-Filtering output bed files and combined handling of bed files to compare features across files Heatmaps of the presence of breaks and fusions in different files Building and visualizing fusions and predicting on them Determining most likely fusions
+* Filtering output bed files and combined handling of bed files to compare features across files
+* Heatmaps of the presence of breaks and fusions in different files
+* Building and visualizing fusions and predicting on them
+* Determining most likely fusions
-Reconstructing phylogeny based on breaks and fusions
+* Reconstructing phylogeny based on breaks and fusions

-Visualizer.ipynb:
+#### Visualizer.ipynb:
 Visualizing and predicting on HiC regions
 Visualizing and predicting on fusions after removing low-read bins

-DistanceMetrics.ipynb:
+#### DistanceMetrics.ipynb:
 Constructing interchromosomal break matrices Constructing intrachromosomal break matrices with a specific break distance Creating Distance vs. Probability graphs for the model Creating Distance vs. Saliency graphs for the model

-**Binary Classifier Notebooks:**
+### Binary Classifier Notebooks:

-DataCreation.ipynb:
+#### DataCreation.ipynb:
 Constructs interchromosomal break matrices with specific modifications possible Constructs intrachromosomal break matrices with the break distance in a specific range with specific modifications possible Constructs no break matrices

-Training.ipynb:
+#### Training.ipynb:
 Loading and preprocessing training, validation, and testing data Visualizing training examples
 Train models with custom loss functions and callbacks